 - As the best under-eye wrinkle remover and bag remover

 - In my homemade velvety soft whipped body butter

 - In homemade liquid creme foundation and makeup

 - As a base for homemade deodorant

-- As a natural baby-care product (alone) or ingredient in baby care recipes
+- As an ingredient in baby care recipes

 - Grade A